-Have you seen or even used the new ‘Sugar Smart’ app?
+Have you seen or even used the ‘Food Smart’ app?
 The app is available for download to encourage us all to make smart changes with our food and drink choices, and reduce the amount of sugar that we consume each day.
-Simply scan the bar code of a food or drink product and the app will tell you how much sugar the product contains.
+Simply scan the bar code of a food or drink product and the app will tell you how much fat, salt and sugar the product contains.
 Did you know that it is now recommended that children aged over 11 years and adults, should be aiming to have no more than 30g sugar each day, which is equivalent to 7 sugar cubes, and it's even less for younger children.
 This includes sugar added by:

 A food manufacturer, to sweeten the taste of a product

 A chef where you might eat out or get a takeaway from